 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then Gone with the Family will receive a small commission at no additional cost to you.

 These 10 recommendations for the best European spring break destinations are fun and family-friendly any time of the year.

 1. London, England

-London is a favourite of our family – we have visited twice in March (three times counting our honeymoon!) and will soon be returning during our upcoming spring break.
+London is a favourite of our family – we have visited three times in March (four times counting our honeymoon!).
 We have also visited once during August and I much preferred our spring break trips to London even though the weather is less predictable at that time of year because I’m not a fan of large crowds and queuing to visit popular attractions.
 London is also a very expensive city but is a little easier on the wallet during the off-season than it is at the height of summer vacation.

 2. Paris, France

 Paris is another expensive European city that is a little easier on the budget when you’re able to travel outside of high season.
 You might get lucky, as we did, and enjoy a beautiful springtime in Paris even if you’re visiting mid-March.
 Paris lives up to its reputation as the world capital of romance but there are also plenty of family-friendly activities in the city.
 It’s also quite easy to get kids excited about a visit because they will have heard of or seen photos of many of the city’s famous landmarks.